 You are provided an opportunity to gain new knowledge and insights to bring into your classroom.

 When: June 15, 2014 through December, 2014 -- ENROLL NOW!

-Faculty from the Science Division of Delta College identified the need to have middle school teachers gain more insights into the modern manufacturing environment in light of so many changes being made in this industry during the past 10 - 20 years.
+Faculty from the Science Division of Delta College identified the need to have teachers gain more insights into the modern manufacturing environment in light of so many changes being made in this industry during the past 10 - 20 years.
 As a result of this identified need, a proposal was written and accepted by The Dow Chemical Company and The Delta College Foundation Office.
 In the first year of implementation, Delta College faculty members, Brian Aldrich and Ronald Schlaack, teamed up with a Great Lakes Bay Region middle school teacher, Heather Brey, from E F Rittmueller Middle School to develop the summer 2014 program.
-The goal is to have up to 20 Great Lakes Bay Region middle school science teachers participate in this program which will bring new knowledge and insights into the classroom beginning in the fall of 2014.
+The goal is to have up to 20 Great Lakes Bay Region middle school and high school science and math teachers participate in this program which will bring new knowledge and insights into the classroom beginning in the fall of 2014.

 |1) Two Week (64 hour) Internship

 Scheduled anytime by the business between June 15, 2014 & August 8, 2014